Learning how to "Stop the Bleed"

-A Pittsburgh synagogue, a Florida high school, a Texas church, a Las Vegas concert, a Connecticut elementary school.
+A Texas elementary school, a Buffalo supermarket, a Pittsburgh synagogue, a Boulder supermarket, a Florida high school, a Texas church, a Las Vegas concert, a Connecticut elementary school.
 These are the locations of some of the deadliest mass shootings in America in recent history, and they all have something in common: The style of weapon used at each horrific scene was the AR-15 semiautomatic rifle.

-Previously on 60 Minutes,reported on what the weapon does to the human body and why it's different from the wounds created by a handgun—injury from an AR-15 style rifle round is potentially lethal.
+This week on 60 Minutes, correspondent Scott Pelley reported on what the weapon does to the human body, why it's different from the wounds created by a handgun—and why injury from an AR-15 style rifle round is so lethal.

-"It is a whole different kind of injury," 60 Minutes producer Ashley Velie tells 60 Minutes Overtime's Ann Silvio in the video above.
+"It is a whole different kind of injury," 60 Minutes producer Ashley Velie told 60 Minutes Overtime in the video above.
 "When you're hit with an AR-15 bullet, most people die fairly quickly from bleeding out."

 To get a perspective on how an AR-15 bullet differs from a 9-millimeter bullet, the 60 Minutes team spoke to Don Deyo, a former paramedic and Green Beret who witnessed mass casualties up close on the battlefield.
 He demonstrated the difference in bullets by shooting rounds into a cut of pork that's similar in size to an average adult human thigh.
 At first glance, the two rounds looked similar, both leaving an entry wound that's nothing more than a tiny hole in the flesh.